c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 ## Running Shell Commands in Vim

-You can leverage your operating system's CLI tools to edit file content directly inside Vim.
+You can leverage operating system's CLI tools to edit file content directly inside Vim.
 For example, if you need to sort and remove duplicate lines in a manifest, you can pipe your selection directly to the [sort](https://man7.org/linux/man-pages/man1/sort.1.html) and [uniq](https://ss64.com/bash/uniq.html) utilities:

 ```bash
 SHIFT+V         # 1.
 Select the lines (Visual Line mode)
 :!sort | uniq   # 2.
 Sort and remove duplicates from the selection
 ```

-You can also apply this logic to an entire file.
+You can also apply the same logic to an entire file.
 For instance, to quickly format raw JSON, you can use Python's built-in [json.tool](https://docs.python.org/3/library/json.html):

 ```bash
 :%!python -m json.tool
 ```

 Beyond filtering and editing text, you can pass your unsaved buffer into external commands without modifying the file or leaving Vim.
-For example, this command allows you to compare the file you are editing in Vim with the one running in the Kubernetes cluster without needing to save the file first.
+For example, this command allows you to compare the manifest you are editing in the Kubernetes cluster without needing to save the file first.

 ```bash
 :w !kubectl diff -f -